 The submission calculated a weighted (based on an estimated number of vaccines administered in each population) ICER across all patient age and risk groups.
 When corrected in the evaluation, the estimate was $0 to < $5,000 per QALY gained.
 However, a weighted ICER is only relevant in the context where NIP-listing is recommended for all of the proposed patient populations.
-As can be seen from , the cost-effectiveness of raxtozinameran varied widely by population, with use in some populations appearing to be much more cost-effective than in others.
+As can be seen from Table 18, the cost-effectiveness of raxtozinameran varied widely by population, with use in some populations appearing to be much more cost-effective than in others.
 The ICER ranged from indicating that raxtozinameran dominated (more effective and less costly) no additional immunisation in the population aged 75 and above, to more than $255,000 to < $355,000/QALY in the standard risk 18–64-year-old population.

 The ESC noted that these results were likely underestimated due to multiple concerns as described above.
-The ESC noted that ATAGI advice indicates that some doses are “recommended” while others are to be “considered” based on the individual’s age and risk status () and advised it may be appropriate to consider these populations separately.
+The ESC noted that ATAGI advice indicates that some doses are “recommended” while others are to be “considered” based on the individual’s age and risk status (Table 3) and advised it may be appropriate to consider these populations separately.

-Results of sensitivity analyses conducted during the evaluation are presented in .
+Results of sensitivity analyses conducted during the evaluation are presented in Table 19.
 The results of the economic analysis were particularly sensitive to baseline risk of hospitalisation, vaccine efficacy and costs of raxtozinameran and hospitalisation.